EricLendvai/DataWharf/README.md

 docker run -d -p 8080:80 datawharf_demo_using_dockerhub_baseimage:latest
 ```

-Optionally you could add  "--no-cache" to force about complete builds.
+Optionally you could add  "--no-cache" to force complete rebuilds.

 Open a browser to "http://localhost:8080"
 The initial login ID is "main" and the password is "password".